Sezeri/classification-challenge/README.md

 # classification-challenge
-This is my complete week 13 module challenge.
+This is my complete week 13 module challenge for resubmission.
-While there are inconsistencies beteeen the BCS portal instructions set and those in the starter code (still), I can assert that this was a straightforward challenge.
+I did get help from the course's instructor to address some of the grader's feedback.
+It seems, and we both agreed, the grader missed some of my answers.